 Jenga

-This old classic is another great option for working on regulating force and speed as well as working on fine motor control.
+Jenga is a classic and another great option for working on regulating force and speed as well as working on fine motor control.
 You can also add all kinds of printed prompts to each block, just using packing tape to secure them.
 We have used this technique to work on everything from social skills to math problems to letter sounds and more!

 Operation